How to Get Your Dog to Stay: Master the Place Command

 Now, I want to address some questions I think might come up.
 If you haven’t trained this yet, each time you put your dog back onto the bed, you should reward them.
 This shows the dog that the bed is where they need to be in order to get the reward.
 If you’ve had a couple of sessions and your dog is starting to get the hang of it, that’s when you can stop rewarding every single time.
 If they come off, use the tips I mentioned, but when you put them back on, don’t reward them right away.
 Wait a few seconds to see if they can maintain the stay.

-5. Here’s another tip: don’t say the place or stay command during the first few sessions.
+Don’t say the place or stay command during the first few sessions.
 It will actually help you get ahead faster if you avoid using the command in the beginning.
 Once your dog starts understanding the process, then you can add the commands so that they understand the true meaning of what you’re asking them to do.
+This method helps teach dog to stay by building the behavior first.

 Finally, make sure to end the session with a “free” or “break” command.